Redawt/f4-frost-guide/intro.md

 ---

-This guide is still WIP, but it is functional.
-It contains some //TODOs, some spelling erros, the usual.
-This will be fixed soon, don't worry :D
-{:.info}

 ## Overview
 Welcome to **{{ site.title }}**{: .hili}, a fully modular Fallout 4 FROST modding guide!
 The goal of this website if to teach you how to make a proper load order for FROST.